-Annie Grace , who wrote the books This Naked Mind and the Alcohol Experiment focuses on rebranding sobriety as well.
+Annie Grace , who wrote the books This Naked Mind focuses on rebranding sobriety as well.
 With her books, and videos and online program she wipes away the cultural hard sell we’ve gotten since childhood.
-The conditioning that makes you think that drinking is essential to a life well lived.
+The conditioning that makes you think that drinking is essential to a life well-lived.

 ” Our vision is a world where drinking is an individual choice, not a cultural expectation.
 A world where confidence and identity aren’t measured in standard servings.
 A world of better choices, fewer hangovers and unforgettable Sunday mornings.
 “Hello Sunday Morning

 When the Hello Sunday Morning community evolved away from the format that had helped me and so many others change their relationships with alcohol I started my own community to try to replicate the early HSM model.
 A community of peers with people in all stages of working through their own goals concerning alcohol.
 A community away from the frenetic often commercial noise of social media.
 A place focused on the empowerment of finding out who we are as individuals when we stop numbing out and dumbing down.
 A place that offers the possiblility for tremendous growth in a quiet, supportive, creative space.